 - Supply the Number of years and a Start date.
 In the example below, we show running a calendar for 20 years.

 - Click Finish and let the report run.

 Step 2.
 Download the new calendar and fill in dates that are to 2 years prior

-Once the report has run, you can interactively export the report to a CSV file that will download to your desktop, where you can modify it.
+After the report has run, you can export the report to a CSV file that will download to your desktop, where you can modify it.
 Click Run CSV to download the file.

 Open the downloaded CSV file in Excel.
-It should look like the screenshot below.
+It should look like this:

 Add a column that will support a 2 year prior relative time calculation.
 This column will be offset 2 years from the TheDate column in the CSV file.
 This column will be used later to create a filter calculation for creating 2 years prior measures.

 - Insert a column to the right of PY_TheDate.

 - Populate all the rows in this column with a date that is 2 years prior to the TheDate.
 For example, the first row has 1/1/1990 as the TheDate value; therefore, the value of the P2Y_TheDate column should be 1/1/1988.